bunzela/AIzymes/README.md

 from AIzymes_015 import *
 ```

+> [!NOTE]
-> **Note:** Replace $HOME/AIzymes/src with the actual path if you have cloned the repository elsewhere.
+> Replace $HOME/AIzymes/src with the actual path if you have cloned the repository elsewhere.

 ---